The Benefits of Being a Multi-Format Creator on YouTube

 Other popular platforms are focused on one format such as TikTok (short-form), Twitch (live streaming), and Spotify (audio).
 Other platforms are still attempting to incorporate a multi-format approach (Instagram).
 YouTube’s multi-format offerings are unrivaled and polished, providing you with multiple pathways to success while captivating fans at a larger scale.

-Being one-dimensional is no longer a choice; multi-format creators within the #BBTVFam such as T-Pain, Alan Chikin Chow, The Furrha Family, Chris Staples, Jenna Bandy, and INTHELAB are seeing success translate across all aspects of their channel.
-Our industry experts continue to lend a helping hand in the impact of their content strategies.
+Being one-dimensional is no longer a choice; many BBTV creators with a multi-format approach such as T-Pain, Alan Chikin Chow, The Furrha Family, Chris Staples, Jenna Bandy, and INTHELAB are seeing success translate across all aspects of their channel.
+Our industry experts continue to lend a helping hand in the impact of BBTV creators’ content strategies.

 Looking to join the rising class of multi-format creators to bring your YouTube channel to new heights?
 Connect with BBTV to work with our world-class Creator Growth team to learn how you can effectively and seamlessly produce content across multiple formats to reach and engage new fans!